niranjanbala/visioninfinityventures.studio/docs/accel-atom-team-structure.md

 ---

-*Join us in building the category-defining venture studio platform that will transform how startups are created and scaled globally.*
+*Join us in building the category-defining venture studio platform that will transform how startups are created and scaled globally.
+Seeking Accel Atom backing for $1M investment.*